PriyanshuKSharma/PriyanshuKSharma/README.md

    - **Objective**: To explore the **impact of quantum computing** on data storage and develop hybrid systems on **AWS**, **GitHub**, and **IBM Quantum**.
    - **Implementation Details**:
      - Establishing **hybrid cloud systems** with quantum applications using **Docker**, **AWS Lambda**, and **IBM Quantum Experience**.
-     - Documenting and presenting findings in a research paper titled **“Potential Impact of Quantum Computing on Cloud Storage: Hybrid Cloud-Quantum Systems”**.
+     - Documenting and presenting findings in a research paper titled **"Potential Impact of Quantum Computing on Cloud Storage: Hybrid Cloud-Quantum Systems"**.
    - **GitHub Repository**: [Quantum Cloud Integration](https://github.com/PriyanshuKSharma/quantum-cloud-integration)

 ### 3. **Identity and Access Management (IAM) - Security Research**